 Cities are a critical entry point to address drivers of three mega-trends of global environmental degradation: urbanization, rising middle class, and population growth.
 The role of cities for sustainable development cannot be overstated.
-The GEF is launching a US$100-million integrated program on sustainable cities that will engage with key partners to develop conceptual models in harmonized performance indicators and, for the first time, capturing global environmental benefits.
+The GEF's integrated program on sustainable cities will engage with key partners to develop conceptual models in harmonized performance indicators and, for the first time, capture global environmental benefits.
 The models will provide policy and governance support to facilitate integrated urban design, planning, and management that lead to sustainable, resilient development and sound ecosystem management.

 While feeding a growing population and meeting aspirations of a rising global middle class are social and economic imperatives, the environmental footprint of these products has been nothing short of dramatic.
 Three commodities - soy, beef, and palm oil - have been responsible for some 80% of tropical deforestation worldwide, which in turn reduces the provision of ecosystem services such as clean water and soil productivity, increases the emission of greenhouse gases such as carbon and methane (responsible for 12% of emissions globally), and contributes to the loss of biodiversity from some of the biologically richest ecosystems on Earth.
 This program is dedicating $45 million to address one of the key global drivers of deforestation by harnessing the growing public and private sector interest in expanding the supply of sustainably managed commodities, in particular palm oil, soy, and beef.